HADMARINE/quick-nodejs-backend/README.md

-# TS-BACKEND
+# Typescript-Node-Express-Mongodb-backend
-Backend initial codes for developing backend by typescript<br/><br/>
+Backend boilerplate codes for developing backend by typescript<br/><br/>
 <i>Default database package is currently <b>Mongoose</b><br/>
 You must modify your code on your own to execute without mongoose.<br/><br/>

-Please contribute your code you modified, will add some branches.
+Please contribute your modified code at our organization, then we will add some repositories.
 Thank you! :)
 </i>

 # How to use